 Francisco Bermejo, the architect at Empty S.L. responsible for developing and implementing the museum’s display design, explains why he originally chose Rosco LitePads back in 2010: “They turned out to be an interesting energy-savings solution.
-In addition, they allowed us to create light boxes that were only 10 cm thick, which gained us good deal of space compared to the traditional 30 cm fluorescent boxes we had been using.”
+In addition, they allowed us to create light boxes that were only 10 cm thick.
+This gained us good deal of space compared to the traditional 30 cm fluorescent boxes we had been using.”

-Five years after their installation, the Rosco LitePads continue to provide engaging, maintenance-free display lighting that brings out the high quality of the museum’s exhibits.
+Years after their installation, the Rosco LitePads continue to provide engaging, maintenance-free display lighting that brings out the high quality of the museum’s exhibits.